-- Situations where we cannot get informed consent to act such as: - reliance on implied consent; - in potential or actual hostile situations; and - confidential engagements in which counterparties cannot be consulted. - Where there is no ethical conflict, but careful judgement is required in deciding to act such as: - commercial conflicts and client relationship considerations; - isolated intra-service line disagreements; - high public profile engagements such as those involving government projects/engagements; and - personal appointments to organisations or as board/tribunal members. - Reputational matters such as: - conflicts concerns raised by clients, including their investors; - conflict concerns raised by other third parties, including regulators and investor groups; and - issues involving media and parliamentary interest.

-3. Responsibilities of the RCP Chair
+- reliance on implied consent; - in potential or actual hostile situations; and - confidential engagements in which counterparties cannot be consulted. - B. Where there is no ethical conflict or other situation prohibited by the Global Conflicts Policy, however careful judgement is required in deciding to act such as: - commercial conflicts and client relationship considerations; - isolated intra-service line disagreements; - high public profile engagements, which may include certain government projects/engagements; - high public profile clients, whether by risk or reputation; and - personal appointments to organisations or as board/tribunal members. - C. Reputational matters such as: - concerns regarding conflicts raised by clients, including their investors; - conflict concerns raised by other third parties, including regulators and investor groups; and - issues involving media, regulatory and parliamentary interest. - 3.
+Responsibilities of the RCP Chair